needle-tools/needle-console/package/Readme.md

 ## Known Issues

-- in some cases with , double-clicking log messages won't open the editor as usual.
-We're investigating this one, as it's annoying
 - syntax highlighting has a performance impact, so if you're on a very slow machine you might want to turn it off (demystifying is highly optimized and shouldn't have a noticeable performance impact)

 ## Contact ✒️